Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 Opaque

 This property is assigned to very opaque, contour-defining colors.
-Opaque colors are treated as black and in the trap always pull the adjacent colors below it.
+Opaque colors are treated as black and always spread over the adjacent colors below it when trapping.

 Opaque & Ignore

-This property is assigned to colors that are "opaque" but are not to be trapped (for example, when printing gold, silver or spot colors where undesirable combinations can occur in the trap).
+This property is assigned to colors that are "opaque" but are not to be trapped (for example, when printing gold, silver or spot colors where undesirable combinations can occur when trapping).

 Transparent